cldf/cldf/components/media/description.md

 # Media resources

 Often, cross-linguistic data is created by analyzing primary data like audio recordings, or using media like elcitation stimuli.
-In such cases it is useful if to include this information in the CLDF dataset.
+In such cases it is useful to include this information in the CLDF dataset.
 Since actual media data is typically not suitable for inclusion in tabular data formats like CSV, CLDF specifies a scheme to reference media via URL and media type.